JamesAnBo/ChatAlert/README.md

 # ChatAlert
 Makes a sound when key terms are found in chat

-If only primary terms are defined, ChatAlert will only look for those terms and alert you if any primary term is found in game chat.
+If only primary terms are defined; ChatAlert will only look for those terms and alert you if any primary term is found in game chat.
-If secondary terms are defined, ChatAlert will only alert you if a term from both primary and secondary lists is found.
+If secondary terms are defined; ChatAlert will only alert you if a term from both primary and secondary lists is found.
+If an ignored term is defined; If an ignored term is found in the message, ChatAlert will NOT alert you.
+Even if primary and secondary terms are present.

 Example 1:
 Primary terms: "wts", "Polearm", "Do you need it?"